 - ask us to explain any automated processing we carry out and the impact of this on you

 If you wish to exercise any of these rights, please contact our Data Protection team in writing at BRF, 15 The Chambers, Vineyard, Abingdon OX14 3FE or by emailing dataprotection [at] brf.org.uk.
-Some of these rights are not available until 25 May 2018 - if this is the case, we will let you know that when you contact us.

 If we are not sure who you are, we may ask for reasonable proof of your identity before providing you with information or carrying out any of the above actions.